Frequently asked questions & answers for prospective issuers who would like to get financing from Fundaztic platform.

 The CTOS SME Score is a unique credit risk assessment tool that provides Fundaztic extending trade credit information with an effective rank ordering system of credit risk for small and medium-sized enterprises (SME).

-This scoring model gives Fundaztic the power to make consistent, objective risk decisions as they assess the credit worthiness of the businesses and owners to which they extend credit, including loans, leases and trade credit.
+This scoring model gives Fundaztic the power to make consistent and objective risk assessments when examining the credit worthiness of the businesses and owners to which Fundaztic extends credit, including loans, leases and trade credit.

 For more information please click on the following link: